 Embecta Corp.
 Reports First Quarter Fiscal 2023 Financial Results

-/EIN News/ -- PARSIPPANY, N.J., Feb.
-14, 2023 (GLOBE NEWSWIRE) -- Embecta Corp. (“embecta” or the "Company") (Nasdaq: EMBC), one of the largest pure-play diabetes care companies in the world, today reported financial results for the three month period ended December 31, 2022.
+PARSIPPANY, N.J., Feb.
+14, 2023 (GLOBE NEWSWIRE) -- Embecta Corp. ("embecta" or the "Company") EMBC, one of the largest pure-play diabetes care companies in the world, today reported financial results for the three month period ended December 31, 2022.

 "We are pleased with our financial performance in the first fiscal quarter, which exceeded our initial expectations in an operating environment that remains challenging," said Devdatt (Dev) Kurdikar, Chief Executive Officer of embecta.
 "During fiscal year 2023, we remain focused on three key strategic priorities: strengthening our base business, separating and standing up embecta as an independent company, and investing in growth.
 Throughout the first quarter, we made progress on each of these objectives, as we continue setting up embecta for sustainable success.
 Given our performance during the first quarter, we are raising our guidance for our key financial reporting metrics."